MSUSEL/msusecl-pique-data/README.md

 ```
 ----------

-### database Access
+### Database Access
-PIQUE uses the Data Access Object pattern for interacting with databases.
+This library uses the Data Access Object pattern for interacting with databases.
 This pattern separates the
 business logic from the code managing access to databases.
 Because the implementation of any individual database
 is not tightly coupled to the business logic, any database or datastore can be swapped in without affecting
 the functioning of PIQUE.
 By default we use MongoDB to store CVE objects as Mongo Documents, but a relational